 Jack’s fucking rhythm is thrown off.
 I return to deep-throating his long skinny dick.
 Placing both hands on his butt cheeks, I begin exploring his butthole.
 He’s pulsing in anticipation.
 I place the tip of my dick just inside his anal ring, stabbing him with quick, short probes.
 Jack grabs my butt, trying to pull me in deeper.
 I resist, looking him in the eye and shaking my head.
 He keeps pulling me.
 I pull back and let go of my first orgasm, just inside his butt-hole.
 He moans in disappointment.

 His body slumps as he gives me complete control.
 I penetrate him with my spent dick.
 It remains hard.
 His disappointment turns to satisfied moans and groans.
 I quickly regain my need to fuck him.
 We go at it for so long that Jack cums twice.
 As he rushes for his third orgasm, he starts begging me to cum.
-I kiss him to stop him from talking.
+We kiss to stop him from talking.
 Frenching him with the same rhythm as my dick is going in and out of his butt makes us a rocking sex machine.
 I finally approach my point of no return, speeding up my thrusts and going as far in as my dick will go.
 His butt is over his head as I continue to kiss him.
 Eventually I’m on my feet rocking into him.
 As I let loose, he screams in ecstasy.
 The dogs start howling as I pull out and spray all over him.
 Finished, I go down on him, engulfing his dick.
 It goes off for the fourth time.
 It whips back and forth in my throat, knocking my tonsils to and fro.
 Thinking about the Ann sisters singing the bubblegum song makes me laugh.
 I flop down next to Jack.
 We lay there panting and exhausted.
 Jack loves being ravished.
 He cuddles up with me.

 Dad knocks on the door.
 “Why is Winston howling?”